-Assumed public offering price per Unit \$ [•] Net tangible book value per share at March 31, 2023 \$ 0.37 Decrease in net tangible book value per share to the existing stockholders attributable to this offering \$ [•] As adjusted net tangible book value per share after this offering \$ [•] Dilution in net tangible book value per share to new investors \$ [•]
+Assumed public offering price per unit \$ 1.34 Net tangible book deficit value per share at June 30, 2023 \$ (0.67) Increase in net tangible book value per share to the existing stockholders attributable to this offering \$ 0.98 As adjusted net tangible book value per share after this offering \$ 0.31 Dilution in net tangible book value per share to new investors \$ 1.03

-The foregoing table is based on 1,685,467 shares of our common stock outstanding as of March 31, 2023, and assumes (i) the sale of [•] Class A Units based on an assumed public offering price of \$[•], the last reported sales price of our shares of common stock on the Nasdaq Capital Market on [•], 2023; (ii) no exercise of the underwriters' over-allotment option; (iii) no exercise of the warrants included in this offering; (iv) no sale of Class B Units and no conversion of Series E Convertible Preferred Stock included in the Class B Units; and excludes the following other securities:
+The foregoing table is based on 2,330,399 shares of our common stock outstanding as of June 30, 2023, and assumes (i) the sale of 2,985,074 Class A Units based on an assumed public offering price of \$1.34, the last reported sales price of our shares of common stock on the Nasdaq Capital Market on September 19, 2023; (ii) no exercise of the underwriters' over-allotment option; (iii) no exercise of the Warrants included in this offering; (iv) no sale of Class B Units and no conversion of Series E Convertible Preferred Stock included in the Class B Units; and excludes the following other securities:

-- [•] shares of common stock issuable upon the exercise of outstanding warrants with a weighted-average exercise price of \$[•] per share+; - [•] shares of common stock issuable upon the conversion of Series C Convertible Preferred Stock reserved for issuance by the Company+; - [•] shares of common stock issuable upon the conversion of Series D Convertible Preferred Stock reserved for issuance by the Company+; and - up to an aggregate of 100,000 shares of common stock reserved for future issuance under our 2019 Long Term Incentive Plan (the "2019 Plan")
+- 426,521 shares of common stock issuable upon the exercise of outstanding warrants with a weighted-average exercise price of \$205.03 per share+; - 75,000 shares of common stock issuable upon the conversion of Series C Convertible Preferred Stock reserved for issuance by the Company in connection with securing potential indemnification claims by the Company+; - up to an aggregate of 100,000 shares of common stock reserved for future issuance under our 2019 Long Term Incentive Plan (the "2019 Plan")

 +Approximate amounts.
 Actual amounts may differ due to rounding.
-Effective as of May 10, 2023, all issued and outstanding shares of the Company's Series D Preferred Stock (176,462 shares) were converted into an aggregate of 26,464 shares of common stock, and all issued and outstanding shares of the Company's Series C Preferred Stock (3,512,277 shares) were converted into 526,818 shares of common stock.
+Effective as of May 10, 2023, all issued and outstanding shares of the Company's Series C Preferred Stock (3,512,277 shares) were converted into 526,818 shares of common stock.
 Following the conversion preferred stock on May 10, 2023, there remained 500,000 Series C Preferred Stock (Closing Holdback Shares) held back from issuance to the IFP Sellers for one year after the IFP Closing in order to secure potential indemnification claims by the Company against the IFP Sellers.
 These Closing Holdback Shares, which are not deemed outstanding, are currently convertible into approximately 75,000 shares of common stock (subject to rounding for fractional shares).

-Each \$1.00 increase (decrease) in the assumed public offering price of $[\bullet]$ per Class A Unit, would increase (decrease) our as adjusted net tangible book value per share to existing investors by $[\bullet]$, and would increase (decrease) dilution per share to new investors in this offering by $[\bullet]$, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed public offering price of \$1.34 per Class A Unit, would increase (decrease) our as adjusted net tangible book value per share to existing investors by \$1.50, and would increase (decrease) dilution per share to new investors in this offering by \$(1.52), assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated discounts and commissions and estimated offering expenses payable by us.